 - 7. pstree and lsof -ni, to verify that the process is running, and listening as expected. - 8.
 Check your system logs, typically in /var/log/syslog.
-You can use the tail command to view the end of this, but beware that viewing logs using tail exposes a security weakness
+You can use the tail command to view the end of this, but beware that viewing logs using tail exposes a security weakness5 lsof -Pni:daytime